|

 for our un-named friend, whose beautiful

-watercolors are sold in the small tourist shop
+watercolors were sold in the small tourist shop

 unknown fact about Sigri is the wind which keeps this part of